303597/Group_8-engg1340comp2113/README.md

 ### 4. File input/output

-File input and output are implemented in the game status storage.
-Game status is loaded by the constructor Game::Game() and saved by the saveToFile() function under class Game.
-All the information about the map coordinates and characters' status are stored in "temp.txt" under the data folder.
+* File input and output are implemented in the game status storage.
+* Game status is loaded by the constructor ***Game::Game()*** and saved by the ***saveToFile()*** function under class Game.
+* All the information about the map coordinates and characters' status are stored in ***"temp.txt"*** under the data folder.  <br>
 When the player exits the game, data will be written to the file, and when restarting the game, previous data will be loaded from the file.

 ### 5. Program codes in multiple files